 Merry Christmas and Happy New Year!

-As our little gift to you, we’ve updated our previous list and gathered together 80 of our favourite fun facts about Christmas for you to impress your friends and family over the Brussel Sprouts…
+As well as being web design experts, we’re also crazy about Christmas.
+So as our little gift to you, we’ve updated our previous list and gathered together 101 of our favourite fun facts about Christmas for you to impress your friends and family over the Brussels sprouts…

 Christmas traditions and origins

 Christmas is a contraction of “Christ’s Mass,” which is derived from the Middle English Cristemasse, which in turn comes from the Old English Cristesmæsse, a phrase first recorded waa-aay back in 1038.